Lynn Arnold: Anglicare (1994–2012)

 After leaving parliament in 1994, Arnold graduated from ESADE in Barcelona, Spain, with a diploma in senior company administration.
 Later that year, in September, Arnold pursued a career in the humanitarian and community sectors.
-He worked with Anglicare and World Vision, serving as chief executive of World Vision Australia from 1997 to 2003, before being appointed Regional Vice President of World Vision International for the Asia-Pacific region in 2003.
+He worked with Anglicare and World Vision, as chief executive of World Vision Australia from 1997 to 2003, before being appointed Regional Vice President of World Vision International for the Asia-Pacific region in 2003.
 In parallel with his professional work, Arnold completed a PhD in sociolinguistics at the University of Adelaide in August 2003, with a thesis on Perceptions of Language and Identity in Asturias and their Implications for Language Policy and Development, recognising his contributions to multicultural education and focusing on Spanish language policies, particularly Bable in Asturias.

 In October 2006, Arnold became senior director for Board Development and Peer Review at World Vision International, overseeing governance support and peer review programs for World Vision boards and partnerships.
-On 8 December 2007, the Anglican Archbishop of Adelaide Jeffrey Driver, announced Arnold's appointment as chief executive of Anglicare SA, a role he held from 18 March 2008 to 30 June 2012 before stepping down to pursue ordination in the Anglican priesthood; he was succeeded by Peter Sandeman.
+In December 2007, the Anglican Archbishop of Adelaide Jeffrey Driver, announced Arnold's appointment as chief executive of Anglicare SA, a role he held from March 2008 to June 2012 before stepping down to pursue ordination in the Anglican priesthood; he was succeeded by Peter Sandeman.
 He also chaired the Advisory Board of the Research Centre for Languages and Culture at the University of South Australia from 2009 to 2017.
 In April 2010, he succeeded Greg Crafter as chair of the Don Dunstan Foundation, overseeing a strategic plan focused on youth homelessness, Aboriginal employment, and sex discrimination.
 Arnold has been an Australia Day Ambassador since 2011.